 In the meantime, I had the unbelievable good fortune to meet and marry Inbal Kashtan.
 As I mention in the description of my work with couples, Inbal and I both had taken to the ideas of Nonviolent Communication (NVC) as our relationship was just starting.
 I think we’d have done well as a couple, in any case.
 But I also know that the deep trust we were able to develop in our early years, the capacity to face tough times, the quick repairs that we were able to make after disconnections — all of these were greatly aided by our mindful communication practice, based in NVC.

 When our son Yannai was born, we decided that in parenting, too, we would try to to embody the ideas of NVC.
 What an amazing journey that was for the three of us.
 Together, we decided (and re-decided along the way) that Yannai would homeschool, directed by his own curiosities and passions and his own pace and flow.
 Inbal and I played key supporting roles in that endeavor.
 It would take a lot of space to list the names of the books we read together or the adventures the three of us embarked upon as part of the homeschool we called “Life Lab.”
 It was indeed a life lab, full of plants and animals, stars and galaxies, beakers and burners, rocks and rivers.
 I couldn’t be more grateful for the togetherness and mutual exploration of those years.
 In many ways, the three of us were all students at Life Lab — and we learned a lot.
 Alas, “Life Lab” is no longer formally in existence.
-Yannai has gone off to college, where he’s slated to graduate in 2020.
+Yannai went off to college, graduated in the spring of 2020, and is now headed to grad school.

 During those “Life Lab” years at our house, Inbal became a much-beloved teacher of Nonviolent Communication.
 The project she was most passionate about was using NVC in parenting.
 Inbal believed that the practice of parenting could be vital social justice work, and she developed, among many other programs and practices, the first NVC Family Camp, whose "offspring" continue all around the US and in other countries; the Parent Peer Leadership Program, a path for parents to learn and then share NVC with other parents; and she wrote Parenting from Your Heart, still a go-to resource for learning about parenting with NVC.
 Inbal also lived with cancer during those years.
 I am so very sad to say that she died in 2014.
 Her memory is a great blessing to me and many, many others.